quantumlib/qsim/docs/usage.md

 amplitudes and writes them to the output file.
 The hybrid Schrödinger-Feynman method is used, see above.

-Bitstring files should contain bitstings (one bitstring per line) in text format.
+Bitstring files should contain bitstrings (one bitstring per line) in text format.

 Example (do not execute - see below):